In the past weeks, the UK has announced plans to ban the sale of all petrol and diesel cars from the year 2040.

 However, the banning combustion vehicles from our roads is not the only measure being taken.
 The move puts a heavy emphasis on local authorities to implement their own strategies for reducing NO2 levels and improving air quality in their areas.
 Ideas suggested are removing speed bumps to improve the efficiency of vehicles and retrofit busses for reduced emissions.
 An extra £255m has been promised to help see this vision put into action.

 All of these plans and future plans focus on one thing “Tacking Roadside Nitrogen Dioxide Concentrations”.
 Nitrogen Dioxide is a harmful gas released from the exhaust of diesel and petrol engines.
 The harmful No2 is linked to a wide range of health issues including, severe respiratory conditions.
-The roadside levels of these pollutants has been steadily increasing, costing the UK a predicted £2.7b in productivity a year.
+The roadside levels of these pollutants have been steadily increasing, costing the UK a predicted £2.7b in productivity a year.
 Not to mention the overall impact that combustions have on the environment.

 “Poor air quality is the biggest environmental risk to public health in the UK and this government is determined to take strong action in the shortest time possible,” a government spokesman has claimed.
-“That is why we are providing councils with new funding to accelerate development of local plans, as part of an ambitious £3bn programme to clean up dirty air around our roads.”
+“That is why we are providing councils with new funding to accelerate the development of local plans, as part of an ambitious £3bn programme to clean up dirty air around our roads.”

 You will still be able to drive a petrol or diesel car following the ban in 2040.
 The restriction only affects new cars registered after that date.
 Cars registered after 2040 will have to be 0 emissions vehicles.